mrm-xiefan/vue-sample/README.md

 ### use store data in components

-first, you must pass store to your component by props. this will let store accessable by your `<template></template>`. if you then want to access store in `<script></script>`. you should import it in `<script></script>`. there is an example in *src/components/app1Body.vue*.
+first, you must pass store to your component by props. this will let store accessable by your `<template></template>`. if you then want to access store in `<script></script>`. you should import it in `<script></script>`. there is an example in *client/components/app1Body.vue*.

 ### as it is server side rendering, use axios instead of ajax

 vue-resource is no longer useful.

-rapping axios to restGet, restPost, restPut, restDelete in *src/common/util.js*.
+rapping axios to restGet, restPost, restPut, restDelete in *client/common/util.js*.

 ### don't catch error by try or throw error

-it's just my way. simplely do ever error handling soon (ex: popup a modal window to show error info) and then reject. if something need to do after error happened (ex: clear something on browser), catch the rejected promise and do it, don't forget reject after all done.
+it's just my way. simplely do ever error handling soon (ex: popup a modal window to show error info) and then reject. if something need to do after error happened (ex: clear something on browser), catch the rejected promise and do it.

-see more in *src/common/util.js* and *src/components/app1Body.js*
+see more in *client/common/util.js* and *client/components/app1Body.js*